 Using cutting-edge algal growth methods, A.R.C. biologists grow our own proprietary strains of algae, a crucial element in the spawning and growth process.
 Having this capability ensures the shellfish we spawn have a healthy, nutritious diet in the critical early stages of life.

 A.R.C. scientists are involved in studies to improve grow-out techniques, increase survival rates, and research the viability of new species for aquaculture production.
-Additionally, A.R.C. supplies larvae to scientists at research and educational institutions.
-These are used in studies on a wide variety of subjects from shellfish development to ocean acidification.
+Additionally, A.R.C. supplies larvae to scientists at research and educational institutions for studies on numerous subjects ranging from shellfish development to ocean acidification.